 - Identify features you WANT vs. features you NEED.

 There are going to be LMS features that you absolutely need in order to create effective and engaging online training courses; then there are those that are optional.
 Consider creating a two-column list that includes all of the must-have features for your new LMS on one side, and those that are "luxuries" on the other.
 This will help you find a Learning Management System that is ideal for your needs and your budget.
 For example, you may want a Learning Management System that offers an impressive asset library, but do you really need access to thousands of different cut-outs, images, and graphics, especially if it comes with a higher price tag?

 Support services usually come at a cost, but they can be a worthwhile investment for organizations who need that extra assistance.
 Figure out how much support you actually require, and then pinpoint which LMS solutions offer that level of service.
 Typically, LMS vendors will offer email or phone support for an additional fee, and most have online communities that can offer assistance without any charge.

 Use this 4 minute LMS buying guide to choose the Learning Management System that's a perfect match for your company's needs.
+You can also get an LMS quote tailored to your needs in as little as 3 minutes.
+This simple 5-step process will help you find the Learning Management System that works best for you.
 Keep in mind that the first step in any successful LMS strategy is creating a solid plan.
 So, have a clear idea of your goals, objectives, and performance gaps before you embark on your LMS search.

 Now you have read this 4 minute LMS buying guide, you might also be interested in learning more about how LMS vendors typically charge for the LMS platforms they provide.
 Read the article The Insider's Guide To Learning Management Systems' Pricing Models to discover the LMS pricing model for both cloud and hosted options.